-The Separation Rapids property consists of seventeen mineral claims and one mining lease covering a combined area of approximately 3,910 hectares ("ha") (9,172 acres) in the Paterson Lake Area, Kenora Mining Division, Ontario, all of which are owned 100% by Avalon.
-The lease covers an area of 420.39 hectares over the area of the main lithium pegmatite deposit and adjacent lands that may be used for mine development infrastructure.
+The Separation Rapids property now consists of nineteen mineral claims and one mining lease covering a combined area of approximately 4,619 hectares ("ha") (11,414 acres) in the Paterson Lake Area, Kenora Mining Division, Ontario, all of which are owned 100% by Avalon.
+The lease covers an area of 421.44 hectares over the area of the main lithium pegmatite deposit and adjacent lands that may be used for mine development infrastructure.
+To support road and other construction, Avalon has acquired three aggregate permits along the road to the site, which cover a total area of 15.76 hectares.
+The aggregate permits are located within the area covered by the mining lease and claims.
 The deposit is a potential source of lithium minerals for use in the glass and ceramics industry and specialty composite materials as well as lithium compounds for the battery industry.